AntonGrn/hybrid-encryption/README.md

 ```
 ## USER GUIDE:

-In relation to above description:
+In relation to above description:</br>
-[1-11] Distribute symmetric keys and pass initial message from client to server
+[1-11] Distribute symmetric keys and pass initial message from client to server</br>
 [12] Symmetric encryption

 **[1-2] SERVER**